gitbito/AI-Automation/git/commit_msg/README.md

 python commit_message_generator.py --repo /path/to/repo --prompt /path/to/prompt
 ```

 Replace `/path/to/repo` with the path to your git repository, and `/path/to/prompt` with the path to your prompt file.
 The script will print the generated commit message.
-The commit message will also be stored in `commit_message.txt` file in the git repository directory, respectively
+The commit message will also be stored in `commit_message.txt` file in the git repository directory, respectively.

 Prompt to generate commit message is provided in `prompts/commitmsg.pmt` in this folder

 ## Assumptions: